 Polo Ralph Lauren Factory Stores

-To increase the reach and appeal of Polo Ralph Lauren Factory Stores, Sophia J. Gonzalez proposed a 360 content approach to marketing campaigns.
+To increase the reach and appeal of Polo Ralph Lauren Factory Stores, Sophia J. Gonzalez proposed a 360 content strategy to marketing campaigns.
 It was Gonzalez’s answer to a core need: a consistently compelling brand vision that inspires new and existing customers to shop.
-An overall success digitally, the strategy eventually extended to print and other advertising initiatives—with Sophia J. Gonzalez as the editorial lead.
+An overall success digitally, the strategy eventually extended to print and other advertising initiatives—with Gonzalez as the editorial lead.

 Gonzalez began by unifying content consistently across all touchpoints, platforms, and devices.
 This meant that when a customer received an in-home mailer with a tagline for the latest campaign (above), the customer would also see the same tagline on the marketing site and emails (below).

 Without an e-commerce site of its own, Polo Ralph Lauren Factory Stores relied heavily on email campaigns to drive customers to its stores.
 For this reason, Gonzalez placed an emphasis on content-rich, editorial-minded emails.
 Gonzalez would present her concepts based on imagery first before working with the design team to build the email campaign.

 Click through below to view examples of emails that Gonzalez concepted and wrote for Polo Ralph Factory Stores.

 The Rise of Video Marketing